Ale7/S3-To-Vimeo/README.md

 ### s3_to_vimeo Lambda function

 Create an AWS Lambda function which is triggered via an EventBridge that runs every hour.
-Set the correct variable throughout s3_to_vimeo.py.
+Set the correct variables throughout s3_to_vimeo.py.

-You will need to set the following variables found in the s3_to_vimeo.py script:

 * VIDEOS_CSV_BUCKET - The name of the S3 bucket you created that contains videos.csv
 * VIDEOS_CSV_KEY - The name of the videos.csv file (should be videos.csv)